iwasakims/memo/bigtop.rst

   $ sudo apt update

-building and testins in container
+building and testing in container
 ---------------------------------

 you can leverage Docker by ``*-pkg-ind`` and ``repo-ind`` task.::